rajanmishra/vod/README.md

 Application is deployed in heroku, nodejs hosting environment using continuous deployment feature for github projects.( Each git push to the master branch is automatically deployed ).

-1.git push heroku maste
+1. git push heroku masterss
-2.heroku open
+2. heroku open